 Disadvantages of the 4-20 loop

-There are a few disadvantages to using the 4-20 mA loop.
-For me, these two are the main ones.
+There are a few disadvantages of using the 4-20 mA loop; for me, these two are the main ones.

 The current may introduce a magnetic field

-The current may introduce magnetic fields and cross-talk to the parallel cables, and this can be solved by using the twisted wire cable.
+The current may introduce magnetic fields and cross talk to the parallel cables, this can be solved by using the twisted wire cable.

 One pair of cables can only carry one process

 This is huge.
-When you design a control loop using a 4-20mA signal, you need to know that one loop can only one process variable, so if you have many loops, you will need more cables, and this will increase the cost of installation and eventually, it will make the fault diagnostic more complicated.
+When you design a control loop using a 4-20 mA signal, you need to know that one loop can only have one variable, so if you have many loops, you will need more cables, and this will increase the cost of installation and eventually make the fault diagnostic more complicated.

 Conclusion

-We took a look at the famous 4-20mA current loop, we looked at the history of the 4-20 mA loop, the reason why it is widely used in industrial automation, and its advantages and disadvantages.
+We took a look at the famous 4-20 mA current loop.
+We looked at the history of the 4-20 mA loop, why it is widely used in industry automation, and its advantages and disadvantages.

 If you have anything to add to this or a question, please leave your comment below.
 Thank you for reading.